Uncertainty Quantification of MLE for Entity Ranking with Covariates: Abstract

 \section{Abstract}

-This paper concerns with statistial estimation and inference for the ranking problems based on pairwise comparisons with additional covariate information such as the attributes of the compared items.
-Despite extensive studies, few prior literatures investigate this problem under the more realistic setting where covariate information exists.
-To tackle this issue, we propose a novel model, Covariate-Assisted Ranking Estimation (CARE) model, that extends the well-known Bradley-Terry-Luce (BTL) model, by incorporating the covariate information.
-Specifically, instead of assuming every compared item has a fixed latent score $\{\theta_i^*\}_{i=1}^n$, we assume the underlying scores are given by $\{\alpha_i^*+\mathbf{x}_i^\top\bb^*\}_{i=1}^n$, where $\alpha_i^*$ and $\mathbf{x}_i^\top\bb^*$ represent latent baseline and covariate score of the $i$-th item, respectively.
-We impose natural identifiability conditions and derive the $\ell_{\infty}$- and $\ell_2$-optimal rates for the maximum likelihood estimator of $\{\alpha_i^*\}_{i=1}^{n}$ and $\bb^*$ under a sparse comparison graph, using a novel `leave-one-out' technique \citep{chen2019spectral} .
-To conduct statistical inferences, we further derive asymptotic distributions for the MLE of $\{\alpha_i^*\}_{i=1}^n$ and $\bb^*$ with minimal sample complexity.
-This allows us to answer the question whether some covariates have any explanation power for latent scores and to threshold some sparse parameters to improve the ranking performance.
-We improve the approximation method used in \cite{gao2021uncertainty} for the BLT model and generalize it to the CARE model.
-Moreover, we validate our theoretical results through large-scale numerical studies and an application to the mutual fund stock holding dataset.
+We study statistical estimation and inference for the ranking problems based on pairwise comparisons with additional covariate information.
+In specific, in this paper, we study a Covariate-Assisted Ranking Estimation (CARE) model in a systematic way, that extends the well-known Bradley-Terry-Luce (BTL) model by incorporating the covariate information.
+We impose natural identifiability conditions, derive the statistical rates for the MLE under a sparse comparison graph, and obtain its asymptotic distribution.
+Moreover, we validate our theoretical results through large-scale numerical studies.